peterlidee/next16-params-searchparams/texts/example.md

 const sortOrder = validateSortOrder(searchParamsResolved);
 ```

-`validateSortorder` is a little helper function I wrote because we have to take all cases into account:
+`validateSortOrder` is a little helper function I wrote because we have to take all cases into account:

 - no sortOrder param `http:localhost:3000/list/fruit`
 - invalid sortOrder param `http:localhost:3000/list/fruit?sortOrder=foobar`